-Help Center> Web Application Firewall> User Guide> Policies> Configuring IP Address Blacklist and Whitelist Rules to Block or Allow Specified IP Addresses
+Help Center/ Web Application Firewall/ User Guide/ Configuring Protection Policies/ Configuring Protection Rules/ Configuring IP Address Blacklist and Whitelist Rules to Block or Allow Specified IP Addresses

 Configuring IP Address Blacklist and Whitelist Rules to Block or Allow Specified IP Addresses

 By default, all IP addresses are allowed to access your website.
-You can configure blacklist and whitelist rules to block, log only, or allow access requests from specific IP addresses or IP address ranges.
+If you want to control access from IP addresses, you can configure blacklist and whitelist rules to block, log only, or allow access requests from specific IP addresses or IP address ranges.
+Whitelist rules have a higher priority than blacklist rules.
 You can add a single IP address or import an IP address group to the blacklist or whitelist.

 Prerequisites